Bauble Cake Pops Recipe

 - Gold lustre dust

-- Melt the Renshaw Colour Melts White following the instructions on the back of pack.
+Melt the colour meltse following the instructions on the pack.